National Cancer Institute (NCI/NIH), (http://www.cancer.gov/)

 (F&A) costs requested by consortium participants are not included in the

 direct cost limitation.
 See NOT-OD-05-004.

-NIH grants policies as described in the will apply to the applications submitted and awards made in response to this FOA.
+NIH grants policies as described in the

 The decision of whether to apply for a grant with a single PD/PI or multiple PDs/PIs grant is the responsibility of the investigators and applicant organizations and should be determined by the scientific goals of the project.
 Applications for grants with multiple PDs/PIs will require additional information, as outlined in the instructions below.
 The NIH review criteria for approach, investigators, and environment have been modified to accommodate applications involving either a single PD/PI or multiple PDs/PIs.
 When considering the multiple PD/PI option, please be aware that the structure and governance of the PD/PI leadership team as well as the knowledge, skills and experience of the individual PDs/PIs will be factored into the assessment of the overall scientific merit of the application.
 Multiple PDs/PIs on a project share the authority and responsibility for leading and directing the project, intellectually and logistically.
 Each PD/PI is responsible and accountable to the grantee organization, or, as appropriate, to a collaborating organization, for the proper conduct of the project or program, including the submission of required reports.
 For further information on multiple PDs/PIs, please see .